 - School-based programming (for children and adolescents)

-The discharge planning process for each patient begins as soon as they are admitted to Vantage Point.
-This way we are able to ensure that when they are ready to leave the inpatient program, a plan is already in place.
-Before you leave our inpatient center, you will meet with one of our care coordinators who will be able to provide you with a number of outpatient treatment options for your next step in the recovery process.
+The discharge planning process for each patient at our center begins as soon as they are admitted to Vantage Point for self-harm care.
+This way, we are able to ensure that when they are ready to leave the inpatient program, a plan is already in place.
+Before you leave our inpatient center, you will meet with one of our care coordinators who will be able to provide you with a number of outpatient treatment options for your next step in the self-harm recovery process.

-Some clients may require additional treatment such as a Partial Hospitalization Program (PHP) or an Intensive Outpatient Program (IOP).
+Some of our center’s clients may require additional mental health treatment such as a Partial Hospitalization Program (PHP) or an Intensive Outpatient Program (IOP).
 Through these programs, clients are able to benefit from a number of different services including: individual therapy, group sessions, family therapy, and medication management.
-This program allows individuals the opportunity to still get the treatment they need while slowly integrating back into their daily lives.
-For those who feel that they have made enough progress in the inpatient program to be discharged home, they can participate in our traditional outpatient program.
+This program allows individuals the opportunity to still get the self-harm treatment they need while slowly integrating back into their daily lives.
+For those who feel that they have made enough progress in the inpatient program at our center to be discharged home, they can participate in our traditional outpatient program.
 We have three different outpatient locations each one providing outpatient counseling, case management, school-based services, and medication management.
-Whatever your continued needs are the staff at Vantage Point will do their best to ensure they are being met.
+Whatever your continued needs are the staff at Vantage Point in Fayetteville will do their best to ensure they are being met.